peterjc/thapbi-pict/examples/microalgal_mock/README.rst

 Running the pipeline
 --------------------

-Next, you can run the ``run.py`` script which will call THAPBI PICT multiple times.
+Next, you can run the ``run.sh`` script which will call THAPBI PICT multiple times.
 There is a subdirectory for each of the primer settings, ``V4/`` and ``V8V9/``.
 For each it will make a simple database using the provided twelve 18S rRNA genes in ``mock_community.fasta`` file, and call the pipeline.